iterate-ch/docs/mountainduck/issues/index.md

 Files opened in Preview.app and edited cannot be saved at the original location but the message "The original document can't be changed, so a duplicate with your changes has been created" is displayed in the title bar.
 As a workaround, you can set a custom mount point in *Preferences → Connection → Mount Location* for volumes such as a `~/Volumes/` folder in your home directory.

 **Enable Application Icon in Dock**<br/>
 As a utility application with no application windows, no icon is displayed in the Dock but only in the system status bar.
-If you want to enable the application icon to appear in the Dock set the following property
+If you want to enable the application icon to appear in the Dock set the following property:

     defaults write io.mountainduck application.dock.icon.enable true